 Again, these are from my personal experiences — which may not apply to every situation.
-But I’ve been suffering from social anxiety since my early 20’s, so that’s pretty much two decades of solid experience.
+But I’ve been dealing with social anxiety since my early 20’s, so that’s pretty much two decades of solid experience.

 Common scenarios and triggers that can contribute to a socially anxious response:

-- A room full of people, turning to look at you — being the center of attention
+- A room (or Zoom call) full of people, turning to look at you — being the center of attention

-- A social situation, where you can’t think of “small talk”, and worry that the other person will think you’re boring/stupid/unworthy of friends
+- A social situation, where you can’t think of “small talk”, and worry the other person may think you’re boring/weird/unworthy of their friendship

-- A packed arena (theatre, concert hall, casino, stadium) where there are lots of people and noises going on at the same time — audible stimulation overload — can’t breathe, need to run out of there asap
+- A packed arena (theatre, concert hall, casino, stadium) where there are lots of people and noises going on at the same time.
+It’s audible stimulation overload, where you feel like you can’t breathe, and need to run out of there asap

-- In a meeting, not wanting to speak up because you’re afraid you’ll be laughed at or considered stupid
+- In a meeting, not wanting to speak up because you’re afraid you’ll be laughed at or considered unintelligent

 - Being unable to accept a simple compliment, because you feel like a “fraud”